lachezar-dimitrov/chess/README.md

 # Nightwatch Testing Plan
 * should change the status when one of the players win
 * should change the status when a draw occur
+* should not allow clicking on same box again
+* should not allow clicking on the board when the game end (win or draw)